Ansley Pye

 Prof. Artist for 34 years working in oil, varying subject matters, Abstract, Figurative, Still Life, Botanical.
-All work is for sale unless marked sold or NFS.
+All work is for sale if not sold.
+No NFT's

 MessageI am a native San Diegan but spent the first part of my adult life traveling throughout Europe and the Middle East.
 After attending La Sorbonne, I returned to San Diego.
 It was there where my life took a distinguishing turn.
 I was diagnosed with MS at the age of 29.
 Upon the realization that my life was never to be the same, I began my journey as a professional artist.
 I started out as a watercolorist and gradually was drawn towards working in oil.